FrontSide/vocabex/README.md

 ## Deployment to Google Cloud Run (Manual)

+The below is an example and the steps may be incomplete.

 1. Set up environment variables in Google Cloud Run:
 ```bash
 gcloud run services update vocabex\